chipsalliance/chisel/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Report a problem you experienced with chisel3
+---

 <!-- Note: for support questions, you are strongly advised to use [Stack Overflow](https://stackoverflow.com/questions/tagged/chisel). -->
 <!--
 Please select the item best describing the issue in each category and delete the other items.